-We would like to invite you to attend the Annual Meeting of Stockholders of Humana Inc., to be held on Thursday, April 22, 2021, beginning at 9:30 a.m., Eastern Time.
-In careful consideration of the health and safety all attendees amid the ongoing 2019 coronavirus pandemic (COVID-19), we've determined that this year's Annual Meeting will be held in a virtual format through a live audio webcast that will be accessible at www.virtualshareholdermeeting.com/HUM2021.
-A recording of the Annual Meeting will be available on our Investor Relations website within 48 hours after the meeting.
+We would like to invite you to attend the Annual Meeting of Stockholders of Humana Inc., to be held on Thursday, April 21, 2022, beginning at 9:30 a.m., Eastern Time at the Company's headquarters, located at 500 West Main Street, 25th Floor Auditorium, in Louisville, Kentucky.
+The meeting will also be available through an audio-only webcast via the Internet on the Investor Relations section of the Company's website, www.humana.com.
 For further information on how to participate in the meeting, please refer to the "Frequently Asked Questions" section within this Proxy Statement.